RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/maintenance-mode.md

 1. Takes a snapshot of the node configuration as a record of which shards and endpoints are on node at that time.
 1. Marks the node as a quorum node to prevent shards and endpoints from migrating into the node.
 1. Migrates shards to other nodes and binds endpoints to other nodes, if space is available on other nodes.
+1. Refuses requests for shard migration to the maintenance node.
+    The maintenance node entry in the rladmin status output is colored yellow to indicate that it cannot accept shard migration.

 {{% note %}}
 If the node is the master node in the cluster, maintenance mode does not demote the node.